Pranavi25/trading-app/Welcome file.md

    - Controller: It handles HTTP Request to the REST API.
 It parses the user input and then invokes the corresponding method.
    - Service: The main business logic is implemented at this level.
 It validates user inputs and invokes the corresponding Dao methods.
    - Dao: Data Access Object takes the input from service layer and then uses to store it in the database.
-   - SpringBoot: webservlet/TomCat and IoC
+   - SpringBoot: webservlet/TomCat and IoC: This is a spring framework which is a container which couples different services together and binds them.
+It is invoked by just running it
    - PSQL and IEX